 Here are examples of growing container gardens, and tips on how to grow vegetable gardens in containers.

-With more and more people living in urban areas, we have seen an explosion in the activity of container gardening.
+With more and more people living in urban areas, we have seen an explosion in the activity of growing a potted garden.

 If you are interested in fresh vegetables you can grow at home, this is definitely an idea you will want to pursue!

-Create a Beautiful Vegetable Garden in Small Spaces!
-You may be surprised how many vegetables you can comfortably grow in a containers!
+You may be surprised how many vegetables you can comfortably grow in containers!

 Tomatoes are one of the classic choices, and it is easy to see why.